narcisseuuh/Emulator/README.md

 | SYSCALL   | 010110 | nothing                             | will exec a syscall                |
 | HALT      | 111111 | nothing                             | terminates the execution           |

-Each instruction will be denoted by 12 bits : 6 for the opcode, 3 for the first operand and 3 for the second (therefore we have 2^3 - 1 = 7 registers : R0, ..., R4, PC and IP plus the 111 that denotes an immediate value which we will seek for in the next 12 bits we parse).
+Each instruction will be denoted by 12 bits : 6 for the opcode, 3 for the first operand and 3 for the second (therefore we have 2^3 - 1 = 7 registers : R0, ..., R4, R5, PC plus the 111 that denotes an immediate value which we will seek for in the next 12 bits we parse).

 Example :
 `MOV R0, #2` will become `000001000111 000000000010`